Parable #6. Lamp on a Stand #2 (of 2):

 “Would anyone ever light their lamp and put it under a dry measuring bowl rather than put the lit lamp on a lampstand?”

-Stupid technique, approach & methodology #1.
+Absurd technique, approach & methodology #1.
 The stupidity of such a ridiculous notion deserves a title, so we have called this first absurdity, The Dry Measuring Bowl Technique (and the Dry Measuring Bowl Movement).

-Stupid technique, approach & methodology #2.
+Absurd technique, approach & methodology #2.
 The second absurdity (alternative) is even more ridiculous than the first.
 It provides as a companion to the Dry Measuring Bowl Technique, the new and improved Under the Bed Approach:

 “Would anyone ever choose to put their lamp ‘under a bed,’ rather than put it on the lampstand?”

-Stupid technique, approach & methodology #3.
+Absurd technique, approach & methodology #3.
 The third and final absurdity (alternative) is a kind of creepy general Crypt Methodology (hiding the Light in a burial place):

 “Would anyone choose to put the lamp in a crypt (a covered area, vault) or under a basket, rather than put it on the lampstand?”